suncoast-devs/handbook/lessons/cs-linq/index.md

 One of the methods that `LINQ` will give to our list is called `Select`.
-What `Select` does is go through each entry in our list, and using an `expression` convert each element to a new value based on what that expression does.
+What `Select` does is go through each entry in our list, and using an `expression` converts each element to a new value based on what that expression does.
 Every new value is then added to a new `List` and returned.
 Whoa!
 That is exactly what our code above is doing!
 Let's simplify this code by using our new `Select` capability.